Navigation: »No topics above this level«

 PMOD Neuro Tool Introduction (PNEURO)

-Precise knowledge of the functional brain areas in the individual patient is crucial for the accurate quantitative analysis of brain PET images and their meaningful interpretation.
+Precise knowledge of the functional brain areas in the individual subject is crucial for the accurate quantitative analysis of brain PET images and their meaningful interpretation.
 Often however, functional regions are manually outlined in a casual manner, with subjective results as the outcome.
 This fundamental flaw can be overcome with PMOD’s PNEURO tool which offers both objective region outlining as well as pattern analysis methods via easy step-by-step procedures.
 These methods are provided as three modules on separate pages of the user interface.

 Automatic Brain Regions by Human Maximum Probability Atlas and other Atlases